DevExpress/dotnet-eud/interface-elements-for-web/articles/grid/data-editing/save-or-discard-changes-when-editing-grid-rows.md

 ---
 title: Save or Discard Changes when Editing Grid Rows
 ---
+# Save or Discard Changes when Editing Grid Rows
 ## Save Changes
 To save the changes made, click **Update**.